uwcartlab/webmapping/Chapter08/readme.md

 In Lesson 1, we looked at how to bind a single datum to a selection for styling a markup element.
 But what if you want to create a _set_ of new elements and style them in a way that corresponds to a bunch of different data values?
 Say we want to create a bubble chart, with several circles styled according to a dataset.
 D3 supports manipulation and rendering of multiple data elements through a  _[**join**](http://bost.ocks.org/mike/join/)_, as a result "joining" an array of data to an array of markup elements in the DOM.

 The first thing we need to create a join is a data array, such as those presented in Example 2.1.
-To our existing script from Lesson 1, let's add a simple array of numbers (Example 2.3).
+Add a simple array of numbers to the existing script from Lesson 1 (Example 2.3).

 ###### Example 2.3: A data array in _main.js_